MariusSR/Elevator-Project-TTK4145/README.md

 The [watchdog](./src/watchdog.erl) module ensure all orders will be served within reasonable time, whereas the [cost function](./src/cost_function.erl) calculates which order an elevator should serve.

+Dependencies between modules can be stated as follows.
+Note that modules are listed with their registered process names.

 | This module     | Receives msgs/function calls from            | Sends msgs/function calls to
 | --------------- |----------------------------------------------| ----------------------------